-Hebrews 13:20-21 "Now the God of peace . . .
-Make you perfect in every good work to do his will, working in you that which is well pleasing in his sight, through Jesus Christ . . .
-Amen" Paul concludes with a beautiful prayer or blessing.
-When speaking of the Lord, he emphasizes the sacrificial nature of His Godhood, "through the blood of the everlasting covenant" (KJV).
+Heb 13:20-21.
+"Now the God of peace . . .
+Make you perfect in every good work to do his will, working in you that which is wellpleasing in his sight, through Jesus Christ; . . .
+Amen."
+Paul concludes with a beautiful prayer or blessing.
+When speaking of the Lord, he emphasizes the sacrificial nature of His godhood with the phrase "through the blood of the everlasting covenant."
 God's peace comes from following Him as a shepherd into this eternal covenant.
-The word "perfect/katartizó" also means "to complete, prepare" and is used to "fit (join) together" and "prepare, perfect, for his (its) full destination or use, bring into its proper condition (whether for the first time, or after a lapse)."
-In the temple context, it speaks of the preparing the initiate to enter in to the presence of the Lord.
-As we equip ourselves with the Lord's will we are becoming "perfect" or our initiation becomes "complete."
+The word katartizó, "perfect," also means "to complete, prepare" and is used as "fit (join) together" and "prepare, perfect, for his (its) full destination or use, bring into its proper condition (whether for the first time, or after a lapse)."
+In the temple context, it speaks of preparing the initiate to enter the presence of the Lord.
+As we equip ourselves with the Lord's will we are becoming perfect, or our initiation becomes complete.